-SPED 516 Interventions for Severely Challenged Students
+SPED 516 Interventions for Students with Severe Needs

-Content: Students learn instructional practices to increase the functional performance and academic success of students with severe disabilities (e.g., autism spectrum disorder, severe mental retardation, or multiple disabilities).
-Participants learn researchvalidated strategies with demonstrated effectiveness in increasing communication skills, appropriate behavior, social skills, and life-skill routines for severely disabled students.
-Emphasis is placed on data-driven instruction in the least restrictive environment, and working with paraprofessionals.
+Content: Instructional practices to increase the functional performance and academic success of students with severe diagnoses (e.g., autism spectrum disorder, severe intellectual disabilities, or multiple disabilities).
+Participants learn research-validated strategies with demonstrated effectiveness in increasing communication skills, appropriate behavior, social skills, and life skills.
+Emphasis is placed on planning for and providing datadriven instruction in the least restrictive environment, working toward and incorporating the Common Core State Standards, and working with paraprofessionals.
 Prerequisites: SPED 510/626.

-SPED 517 Teaching Reading to Students with Special Needs
+SPED 517 Literacy for Students with Exceptionalities

-Content: Curriculum and instructional practices based on validated research for teaching reading and writing to students with disabilities.
-Topics include the causes and correlates of reading difficulties, research-validated reading curricula, models of reading instruction (K-12) emphasizing reading comprehension outcomes, basic reading skills, learning strategy acquisition, and progress monitoring with specially designed instruction (SDI) in reading based on the general education curricula.
-Prerequisites: SPED 514/SPED 633 or consent of advisor.
+Content: Curriculum and instructional practices based on validated research for teaching reading and writing to students with disabilities and the Council for Exceptional Children and International Dyslexia Association standards for practice.
+Topics include the causes and correlates of reading difficulties including dyslexia, research-validated reading curricula, results of the National Reading Panel, models of reading instruction (K-12) emphasizing reading comprehension outcomes, basic reading skills, learning strategy acquisition, and progress monitoring with Specifically Designed Instruction in reading based on the Common Core State Standards.